Want your perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-FACT CHECKEDLet's be honest.
-Is anybody pleased with their calves?
 If there is one muscle that people have issues with developing, it's definitely your calf muscles.
+These are notoriously hard to train and seem to be the muscle most heavily influenced by genetics.
 However, one of the reasons is because a lot of people just don't train them, at least specifically.
-If that's you, and it's just because you don't know what to do, we're going to give you the 7 best dumbbell exercises to train your calf muscles so you can start.
+If that's you, we're going to give you the 7 best dumbbell exercises to train your calf muscles so you can start.
 This article will be short and sweet and teach you:

 Farmer walks are a popular movement in the world of Strongman and strength training.
 Its effectiveness in improving total body strength is only shadowed by how simple this movement is.
 Farmer walks are probably the simplest exercise there is and merely has you pick up two implements and walk.
 In this manner, it's awesome.